etirouthier/keras_dna/docs/sparse.md

                       seq2seq=True)
 ```

-The labels shape will be `(batch_size, seq_len, nb cell type, nb annotation)`
+The labels shape is `(batch_size, seq_len, nb cell type, nb annotation)`

 **Warning :** This functionnality combines with data_augmentation may take a while ...

 ## Positive definition

-In the case of a model predicting several annotations, the same window can be positively labeled for more than one function.
-One use the keyword `define_positive` to change the definition of a positive label.
-It can either be a sequence that contains all an annotation instance or a sequence that just match a part of an annotation.
+In the case of a model classifying between several functions, the same window can be positively labeled for more than one function.
+Use the keyword `define_positive` to change the definition of a positive label: either a positive sequence needs to contain a function occurence as a whole or just any part of a function occurence.
 Note that it does not mean that a data_augmentation will be applied.

 ```python
 from keras_dna import Generator